dbpedia/distributed-extraction-framework/README.md

 3. The example `distributed/src/test/resources/dist-config.properties` file needs to be modified with a proper spark-home and spark-master (local[N] means N cores on the local node - you can change it to something like `spark://hostname:7077` to run it in distributed mode).

+4. Prefer pages-articles-multistream.bz2 files to pages-articles.bz2 because they are more efficient for parallel extraction.
+The former can be decompressed in parallel using Hadoop's splittable Bzip2Codec.
+Of course, this does not matter when using the pages-articlesX.xml-pXXXXXXXXXXpXXXXXXXXXX.bz2 files (which will be the files of choice for distributed downloads).

 4. **Important:** Finally, when running on a distributed cluster, it is essential that you set `spark.cores.max` (in dist-config.properties) to **N** \* **M** where N = total no. of slaves, M = `SPARK_WORKER_INSTANCES`.
 This is to ensure that Spark uses as many cores (over the entire cluster) as many workers there are.

 Now perform parallel extractions on your Spark cluster: